 Handling of whistleblowing reports

-All whistleblowing reports will be routed directly to the Chairman and members of the Audit and Risk Committee, and the Chief Financial Officer to allow independent investigation of the concern raised and to determine the appropriate follow-up actions.
+All whistleblowing reports will be routed directly to the Chairman and members of the Audit and Risk Committee to allow independent investigation of the concern raised and to determine the appropriate follow-up actions.
 All information provided will be investigated, but consideration will be given to these factors:

 - Severity of the concern raised;